Man behind NYC's famous Sabrett hot dogs dies

 NORWOOD, N.J.
 (AP) — Gregory Papalexis, whose Sabrett hot dogs have become a part of the New York City experience, has died.
 He was 86.

 Papalexis was president, CEO and chairman of Englewood-based Marathon Enterprises, a supplier of hot dogs, buns, onion sauce and other products, and the owner of the Sabrett trademark.

 He died Friday in Rockleigh, N.J., according to the Barrett Funeral Home in Tenafly, N.J., which is handling arrangements.

 Sabrett hot dogs are sold nationwide.
 On the streets of New York, they are sold from stainless-steel pushcarts with instantly recognizable blue-and-yellow umbrellas.
 Marathon also supplies franks to Papaya King and Gray's Papaya restaurants, and sells more than 35 million pounds of hot dogs a year.

 His son-in-law, Mark Rosen, Marathon Enterprises' vice president of sales, told The Record of Bergen County that Papalexis was "the single biggest hot dog lover in the world."

-And Papalexis practiced what he preached: He ate Sabrett hot dogs four or five days a week, relatives said.
+And Papalexis, who retired two years ago, practiced what he preached: He ate Sabrett hot dogs four or five days a week, relatives said.
 Mark Rosen said franks-and-beans casserole was part of the Papalexis family's Christmas table each year.